Images protected by Greenhouse School Websites

 clean injuries .... and even how to do CPR!

 Each year group covers content related to each theme, ensuring that a spiral programme is in place: one that revisits themes, gradually extending thinking, expanding knowledge and developing skills.
-Where possible we make cross-curricular links between PSHE and other subjects, for example English, Religious Education, Physical Education, History and Geography.
+Where possible we make cross-curricular links between PSHE and other subjects, for example Science and PE.

 PSHE learning comes in many different forms: through whole-class teaching, group activities, individual tasks, assemblies, outside speakers, cross-curricular lessons and discrete lessons.
 During PSHE sessions children are encouraged to both ask and answer questions, to deepen their knowledge and understanding.